 A second relief provision applies to de minimis violations of the 10% and 5% asset tests.
 A REIT may maintain its qualification despite a violation of such requirements if (1) the value of the assets causing the violation do not exceed the lesser of 1% of the REIT's total assets and \$10,000,000, or (2) the REIT either disposes of the assets causing the failure within six months after the last day of the quarter in which it identifies the failure, or the relevant tests are otherwise satisfied within that time frame.

 Operational Requirements-Annual Distribution Requirement

-To qualify as a REIT, we are required to distribute dividends, other than capital gain dividends, to our stockholders each year in the amount of at least 90% of our REIT taxable income (computed without regard to the dividends paid deduction and our net capital gain and subject to certain other potential adjustments).
+To qualify as a REIT, we are required to distribute dividends, other than capital gain dividends, to our stockholders each year in the amount at least equal to: